sutrolabs/census-docs/destinations/klaviyo.md

 [Contact us](mailto:support@getcensus.com) if you want Census to support more Klaviyo objects and/or behaviors

+### How profile identifiers work in Klaviyo

+Though Census supports selecting a primary key for profile syncs, it's important to know that Klaviyo has a specific way of handling profile identifiers that Census cannot override.

+Klaviyo supports four identifiers for profiles: Email, Phone Number, External ID, and Klaviyo ID.

+Klaviyo will always use Klaviyo ID as the primary identifier for profiles when available (only for Update Only syncs).
+This is the only key that Klaviyo will use to allow updating other identifiers like Email or Phone Number on existing profiles.

+When upserting profiles, Klaviyo ID cannot be used but any combination of the other three identifiers can be used as the primary key.
+However, Klaviyo will verify that the provided identifiers are unique and reference the same profile.

+For example:
+If you are syncing a profile with an External ID and Email, Klaviyo will check if the External ID and Email are associated with the same profile.
+- If a profile with a matching External ID and Email is found, Klaviyo will update the profile with the provided data.
+- If a profile with a matching External ID is found but the provided email is different (and not already used by another profile), Klaviyo will update the profile with the provided email.
+- If a profile with a matching External ID is found, and a different profile with a matching email is found, Klaviyo will throw an error indicating a conflict in the provided data.

 ### Klaviyo Events

 Klaviyo events work like most behavioral event destinations.
 They require a unique event ID which is used to prevent duplicate events from being created in Klaviyo, as well as a name, timestamp, and custom properties.